-If your organization’s going solar, you’re automatically launching two long-term business partnerships.
+If your business is going solar, you’re automatically launching two long-term business partnerships.
 The first will be with the solar company that plans and builds your photovoltaic (PV) solar system.
 That partnership is going to start with the ongoing interactions that will take place during the solar installation process.

 Your other long-term partner will be the local utility.
-Once you connect solar panels to the grid, you’re going to have a much different—but much more profitable—relationship with that utility than you’ve ever had before.
+Once you connect solar panels to the grid, you’re going to have a much different—more profitable—relationship with that utility than you’ve ever had before.
 The groundwork for this changed relationship will be established during the planning and construction phase for your PV solar system.

 Shepherding the project